directvt/vtm/doc/architecture.md

 </config>
 ```

-The taskbar menu of the running desktop can be configured using shell piped redirection by sending script commands to the running vtm desktop:
+Additionally, the taskbar menu of the running desktop can be configured using shell piped redirection by sending script commands to the running vtm desktop:
 ```
 # Delete existing menu items
 echo "vtm.del()" | vtm